VOX (German TV channel): History

 The director of programming at launch was Ruprecht Eser.
 One year after the channel's launch it seemed clear that the original programme concept would not work.
 Market share among the target group relevant for advertisers was at 1.5%, too low to attract much advertising.
 VOX took significant losses.
-By February 1994, all the original partners except UFA and DCTP sold their stakes.
+By February 1994, all the original partners except UFA and DCTP had sold their stakes.
 As a result of the losses, the quality of programmes began to decline.
 VOX had to repeat its movies every few weeks to fill the schedule.
 On 1 April 1994, VOX went into liquidation.
 More than 250 employees were laid off.

 VOX's logo consists of the letters V and X, with a red circle "eye" using negative space to create the O.

 By November 1994 VOX had new owners: